ministryofjustice/opg-docker-monitoring/README.md

 - SENSU_CLIENT_CHECKS_BASE_SUBDUEBEGIN
 - SENSU_CLIENT_CHECKS_BASE_SUBDUEEND

+NOTE: BOTH must be supplied (BEGIN and END) or neither.

-If none of the subdue variables above are set, the defaults will be:
+If none of the subdue variables above are set, the default will be that NO SUBDUE window is defined.

-- Subdue begin 6PM UTC
-- Subdue end 8AM UTC

-An individual check based subdue (begin or end) will override a global subdue (begin or end) which will override the defaults.
+An individual check based subdue window will override a global subdue window which will override the default.

 For  more information on Sensu checks please refer to https://sensuapp.org/docs/latest/checks